Mike Pugh was named the head men's basketball coach at Huntingdon College in May of 2007.

 During the 2010-11 season, Pugh led the Hawks to a 12-14 record and the GSAC tournament championship.
 Huntingdon defeated LaGrange 77-72 in overtime to win the GSAC.

 Before joining the Huntingdon basketball program, Pugh coached at Opelika High School for seven years.
 He served as head boys' basketball coach and an assistant football coach.
-During his time with the Bulldogs, Pugh guided OHS to three state playoff appearances and two area championships, highlighted by a 28-2 mark during the 2006-07 season.
+During his time with the Bulldogs, Pugh guided Opelika to three state playoff appearances and two area championships, highlighted by a 28-2 mark during the 2006-07 season.

 Before Opelika, Pugh spent seven years at Enterprise State Junior College, now Enterprise-Ozark Community College, serving in a variety of capacities, including Director of Athletics, head men's basketball coach and head women's basketball coach.
 He was also the Department Head of the Physical Education department and Director of Intramurals.
 During those seven years, he compiled a record of 110-76.